xpresserjs/url-shortner-tutorial/readme.md

 ## Database

 This tutorial will make use of **MongoDB** using **xpress-mongo** a lightweight ODM for Nodejs MongoDB.
-<br>Note: We assume you are already familiar with the MongoDB Ecosystem.
+<br>Note: We assume you are already familiar with the MongoDB Ecosystem and have mongodb already installed in your
+machine.

 ### Setup Database Connection